project-codeflare/mlbatch/CODEFLARE.md

             requests:
               cpu: 1
 ```

-Workloads of equal priority are considered for admission in submission order.
+Workloads of equal priority are considered for admission by their cluster queue in submission order.
 Higher-priority workloads are considered for admission before lower-priority
-workloads irrespective of arrival time.
+workloads irrespective of their submission time.
 However, workloads that cannot be
 admitted will not block the admission of newer and/or lower-priority workloads
-(if they fit within the quota).
+(if they fit within the nominal quota of the cluster queue).

-A workload will preempt lower-priority workloads in the current namespace to
+To reduce workload churn, Kueue forbids workloads to
-meet its quota if necessary as well as workloads from other namespaces borrowing
-quota from the current namespace.
-A workload may also preempt newer,
-equal-priority workloads in the same namespace.
-In contrast, a workload will
-never preempt workloads from another namespace as long as this namespace stays
-below or at its nominal quota, irrespective of workload priorities.

-Kueue forbids workloads to rely on preemption and quota borrowing at the same
+simultaneously utilize both preemption and borrowing to acquire the
-time.
-In particular, a workload that exceeds by itself the namespace nominal
+necessary quota to be admitted.
+Therefore a workload that by itself
-quota cannot trigger preemption.
+exceeds the nominal quota of its cluster queue will never trigger
+preemption.
+Similarly, if the combined resources of (a) a pending
+workload and (b) the sum of all already admitted workloads with equal
+or higher priority to the pending workload exceeds the nominal quota
+of their cluster queue, Kueue will not preempt already admitted lower
+priority workloads of that cluster queue to admit the pending
+workload.

+When a workload is pending on a cluster queue and admitting that
+workload would still leave the cluster queue at or below its nominal
+quota, Kueue may preempt one or more currently admitted workloads of
+other cluster queues to reclaim the necessary borrowed quota.
+When such
+preemption is necessary, the decision of which workload(s) to preempt
+is based solely on considering the currently admitted workloads of
+just those cluster queues that are exceeding their nominal
+quota.
+Workloads admitted by cluster queues that are currently at or
+below their nominal quota will not be preempted.